-- Alarms - A burglar alarm can be a deterrent to crime.
+- Alarms - As a deterrent to crime.

 - Auto Theft Prevention - In 2009, the City of Stockton had 2,787 vehicles stolen.
-In many of the thefts, the victims left their vehicle unattended and unlocked, while their vehicle was warming up.
-Learn tips to avoid becoming a victim of auto theft.
+Many of the thefts involved unattended and unlocked cars while the vehicle was warming up.
+Learn how to protect you and your vehicle.

-- Business Watch - By sharing information with other businesses, you will become more aware of what is happening in your area.
+- Business Watch - Information sharing with other businesses in your area.

 - Panhandlers - Make a difference and consider donating to a non-profit organization that addresses health, education and income needs in our community.

 - Personal Safety - Don't be a Victim!

 - Scams and Cons Protection - What do you say if someone calls and offers a free gift just to verify your credit card?
 Learn what you should do.

 - Sex Offender Maps

 - California's Megan's Law provides the public with certain information on the locations of sex offenders, so that communities may protect themselves and their children.
 Megan's Law is named after seven-year-old Megan Kanka, a New Jersey girl who was raped and killed by a known child molester who moved across the street without their knowledge.
 In the wake of the tragedy, the Kankas sought to have local communities warned about sex offenders in the area.
 All states now have a form of Megan's Law.